 Learn about the life of John Hawley, the privateer who founded Dartmouth’s first castle.

-The jewish massacre at Clifford's tower
+The Massacre of the Jews at Clifford's tower

 An account of the tragic events of 1190 and the rise of anti-Semitism in medieval England.